Climate change and the Path

 The fragile place where lands meet sea

 The Coast Path exists on the fringe, the edge, the brink.
 It’s what makes it so special, so exhilarating and so freeing.
 This also puts it on the frontline when it comes to extreme weather caused by climate change.
 Increasing storm damage, combined with rising sea levels are leading to faster rates of coastal erosion which in turn drives up costs of caring for the Trail, threatening the access we often take for granted.
-We’ve had five serious storms already this year and the wettest February on record, with major cliff collapses on the Cornwall, Devon and Dorset coasts.
+We’ve had several serious storms during 2020, and the wettest February on record, with major cliff collapses on the Cornwall, Devon and Dorset coasts.